Validating a Machine Learning Approach to Identify Quenched Jets in Heavy-Ion Collisions: Simulated samples

 Photon-jet samples are generated using \textsc{Jewel v2.2.0}~\cite{Zapp:2012ak,KunnawalkamElayavalli:2017hxo} with the "PPYJ" process at $\sqrt{s_{\mathrm{NN}}} = \SI{5.02}{TeV}$ and a minimum transverse momentum of $\hat p_{\mathrm{T}} = \SI{40}{GeV}$.
 For heavy-ion jets, we enable the "simple" option with "recoil" on to include parton-medium interactions and medium response, while pp jets are simulated with the "vacuum" option.
+All \textsc{Jewel} events used in this analysis are generated in unweighted mode, and no event weights are applied in neural network training.